apache/directory-kerby/README.md

 | camellia | The Camellia family: camellia256-cts-cmac and camellia128-cts-cmac |

 ### Dependency
 It surely only depends on JRE.
-Currently it depends on SLF4J but that will be removed.
+Currently it depends on SLF4J but that will be removed later.

 ### License
 Apache License V2.0